singhh5050/acoustic_modem/README.md

 3. **Monitor the Results**:
    - The listener will show partial decodes in real-time
-   - Uncertain characters are marked with "?"
-   - Checksum mismatches are marked with "!"
    - Complete messages appear in the history

 ---